 Bruce Charles Burgess BA(Hons) LLB(Hons) MA (Chris.Stud.)
 MTh.
 Bruce is a practicing lawyer, is the National Director and, in collaboration with the Board, has overall responsibility for the strategic leadership and direction of the ministry.

 Jeroen Bruins Drs.
 Geology (Free University of Amsterdam).
 Jeroen has worked abroad and locally as a professional geologist and as an exploration manager in a large Australian public company.
 He has retired from his professional occupation and is currently volunteering in non-profit faith-based charities.
 Jeroen is our Board Chair.
 Li Ai Gamble BCom, BJuris, LLB.
-Li Ai trained as a lawyer and has the role of Training and Conciliations Manager.
+Li Ai is a lawyer and has the role of National Training Coordinator.
 Wendy Konemann Bachelor Applied Social Science (Aust College of Applied Psychology).
-Wendy has experience as as a relationship counsellor, conflict coach and mediator and is a director of a charitable Stuart Wesley foundation.
-BTh, Grad Dip of Ontological Coaching, Dip Prof Coaching.
+Wendy works as a Relationship Counsellor in a church Agency and is the Development Manager of a Charitable Foundation.
+Stuart Wesley BTh, Grad Dip of Ontological Coaching, Dip Prof Coaching.
 Stuart has worked as a pastor and church planter and is currently the director of Oasis People and Culture.
 Wayne Forward B Nursing, Grad Dip Nursing (Mental Health), B Ministry.
 Cert IV workplace training and assessment & Leadership Coaching.
 Wayne has worked as a Registered Nurse, a Pastor and currently works with Pioneers of Australia in Member Care & Development, Training and Church Partnerships.